 - Forgotten New York: Views of a Lost Metropolis (2006) by Kevin Walsh – Starting at $18.99 each, history enthusiasts can use this book to swan dive into 300 years of long-forgotten New York City history.
 Because from within these pages, you’ll be able to explore houses from the first Dutch settlers on Staten Island, the yellow brick roads of Brooklyn, the sidewalk clocks of Manhattan; the bishop’s crook lampposts in Queens; and a white elephant from da Bronx.
 Also included are easy-to-use maps and suggested itineraries that will help you discover a wealth of hidden gems that are scattered throughout all of NYC’s five boroughs.

 - Just Kids (2010) by Patti Smith -This memoir, written by punk poet Patti Smith, chronicles her rise to fame and the time she spent in New York City throughout the 1960s and 70s.
-Equal parts funny and utterly poignant, this is a moving tribute to New York City and to the love of her life, late photographer Robert Mapplethorpe.
+Equal parts funny and utterly poignant, this is one of the best books about NYC that is a moving tribute to New York City and to the love of her life, late photographer Robert Mapplethorpe.
 Bound by their excitement for life, the couple experience all that NYC has to offer, including Coney Island, 42nd Street, the Chelsea Hotel, and a round table at Max’s Kansas City with no less than Andy Warhol himself.

 - The Death and Life of Great American Cities (1992) by Jane Jacobs – This number one bestseller examines the exceptional shortsightedness and insane level of pure arrogance that was ever-present when designing many of America’s major cities.
 It’s a fascinating book that helps readers better understand urban development and concepts like: what makes a street safe, what constitutes a neighborhood, and why some neighborhoods remain forever impoverished, It’s just an all-around awesome foundation from which we can truly understand the overall vitality of our world’s greatest cities.